The Hardest Part About Making DIM Gummies (No One Talks About)

 The Process That Actually Works

 Most gummy lines use a straightforward cook-tank, depositor, and drying tunnel.
 That won't cut it for DIM.
-Here's what we've had to change at KorNutra to make it work right:
+Here's what we've changed at KorNutra to make it work right:

 1. Pre-Dispersion Is Everything